Molorius/ulp-c/pkg/asm/README.md

 * `.global symbol`
 * `.int`
-* `.boot`, code here will be placed before the .text section
+* `.boot`, code here will be placed at the start of the .text section
+* `.boot.data`, code here will be placed at the start of the .data section
 * `.text`
 * `.data`
 * `.bss`